jpadela1/ai_pretraining_assessment/data_risk_rubric/README.md

 Innovation, Governance, and Public Trust", April 2025) and the NIST AI Risk Management Framework (AI RMF 1.0).

+This is the first of two files and accompanies the paper, "AI Pre-training Risk Assessment: An Application-conditional Rubric for Data Quality, Safety, and Rights Impact"

 **Version alignment.** Package version 0.2.0 matches paper draft v4.
 This implements **six safety sub-dimensions** (Table II of the paper) split into content-origin (CO) and physical-safety (PS) groups, with N/A logic for